-Tucked off Sherbrooke Street West in a two-story brick house since the 1940s, the Notre-Dame-de-Grace location of Collins Clarke MacGillivray White is welcoming and comforting.
-The dedicated chapel has wooden pews, lots of natural light and pretty stained-glass windows.
+In a gray stone building on Promenade Riverside, the Saint-Lambert location of Collins Clarke MacGillivray White is welcoming and comforting.
+Our large chapel has wooden pews, lots of natural light and a cathedral ceiling.
 For more intimate services, large visitation rooms accommodate flexible seating.
-Two modern reception halls host catered gatherings of family and friends before or after a service, we have plenty of space to do that—and we can handle the catering.
+Should you wish to host a gathering of family and friends before or after a service, we have plenty of space to do that—and we can handle the catering.

 Courteous, dedicated staff

-Our team members—from funeral directors to thanatologists, rites consultants to planning specialists, pallbearers to drivers—find inspiration in their mission to support families in their time of grief.
-Not only are they available to help with all of your questions, but they are also experienced in guiding you through every step of planning a service that celebrates a unique life.
+Our team members find inspiration in our mission to support families in their time of grief.
+We are available to answer any question you may have, and we are also experienced in guiding you through every step of planning a service to celebrate a unique life.

 How do we create a fitting tribute?
-We learn about your loved one and find out what mattered most to the person you loved and designing a memorial that speaks to his or her personality.
-Whether Dad was a sports guy or Grandmother loved gardening, we have ideas—from the perfect florals to personalized mementos, from musical suggestions to breath-taking processionals—that hit the right note and leave lasting impressions.
+We learn about your loved one and find out what mattered most to them, and we design a custom memorial or funeral services that speaks to his or her personality.
+Whether Mom loved to ski or Grandfather was a fisherman, we have ideas—from the perfect florals to personalized mementos, from musical suggestions to breath-taking processionals—that hit the right note and leave lasting impressions.